TritonDataCenter/rfd/rfd/0113/README.md

         Publish to whom?
 Where?
 Who has access to that repo?
         Publish directly to their account?
 This could be the verb instead of transfer.
             $ triton image publish mex@1.2.3 bob

+    Angela suggested perhaps "clone".
+That isn't perfect either.

+- Consider tracking the transfer source account and image UUID.
+A quick way to do this would be to define special *tags* for this.
+Tags would certainly be quick, but it is a little weak to use that.
+We *do* already use tags for structured info, e.g. for `tags.kernel_version`, so this wouldn't be the first time.
+That doesn't make it a Good Thing.

+  IMO, we should spec out what field or tag names we would use, and then see what effort/issues there would be in using first-class manfiest fields for this, before considering falling back to the "quick hack" use of tags.

+- Consider adding all this behind a feature flag -- whether that is a generic TritonDC feature flag mechanism that this RFD guinea pigs, or a simple/quick SAPI metadata var on the IMGAPI service.

 - Nice to have: a way to list just *my* custom images easily (to see them from the noise of all the public ones)